flamapy/flamapy_fw/README.md

 ## Documentation

-All the proyect related documentation can be found in wiki format at [wiki](https://flamapy.github.io/docs/)
+All the proyect related documentation can be found in wiki format at [the tool website](https://flamapy.github.io/)

 ## Changelog
 Detailed changes for each release are documented in the [release notes](https://github.com/diverso-lab/core/releases)